-By Cat Way.
-Last Updated 27th May 2022.
+By Danielle Fletcher.
+Last Updated 27th January 2023.
 Welcome to our guide, which answers the question “Can you claim compensation if injured in a car accident without insurance?”
 We answer other frequently asked questions such as “Can I claim for a car accident without insurance if it’s my fault?” and “What happens to uninsured drivers in an accident in the UK?”

 Have you suffered an injury in a car accident without insurance?
 Perhaps you have been hit by an uninsured vehicle on the road?
 If so, this guide will explore how you can make a claim if you have been in a car accident without insurance and were not at fault.